Goals & Philosophy

 Troop 658 is divided into Patrols consisting of 7-9 scouts of similar ages or ranks.
 Each patrol is led by an experienced scout, called the Patrol Leader or Guide (for those new-scout patrols who’s members have been in the troop less than one year).
 The patrol meets once a month for specific training where members bond and work on skills and advancement.

-To find out more about our Troop history, goals and philosophy, go HERE.
+To find out more about our Troop history, goals and philosophy, check out our ABOUT US menu tab at the top of the page.

 Costs.
 Our Troop has Annual Dues of $150 per Scout for Oct. – June.

 These dues cover the costs for the boys’ badges and awards, troop supplies, $10 Scout Parents Inc. fundraiser, leader training classes as well as supplementing trips throughout the year and providing camping scholarships on a case-by-case basis.

 If a lump sum payment isn’t convenient, payment plans can be worked out with the Troop Treasurer if needed.